-Like any complex piece of software, Windows 10 and its installation process are vulnerable to mistakes, glitches, and hardware errors.
+Like any complex piece of software, Windows 10 and its installation process is vulnerable to mistakes, glitches, and hardware errors.
 That being the case, here are some of the most commonly-encountered problems that arise when installing or upgrading to the new version of Windows.
 If you’ve got Windows 10 installation problems, you’ve come to the right place.

 Low disk space